King Saud Medical City

-King Saud Medical City (KSMC), also known as Shemaisi Hospital, is a large public district general hospital and Level 1 Trauma Center in Riyadh, Saudi Arabia.
-It was founded in 1956 and is one of the largest tertiary care centers in Saudi Arabia, with a total bed capacity of 1,500 including 200 ICU beds.
+King Saud Medical City (KSMC), also known as Al-Shemaisi Hospital, is a large public district general hospital and Level 1 Trauma Center in Riyadh, Saudi Arabia.
+It was founded in 1956 and is one of the largest tertiary care centers in Saudi Arabia.
+KSMC is the medical city within Riyadh First Health Cluster, one of the regional health clusters operated through the state-owned Health Holding Company.
+The institution is listed as having 1400 ward beds, 199 critical care beds, and more than 8,000 employees.
 The 102-bed emergency department is the busiest in the country, and the hospital serves as the largest referral center in Saudi Arabia for Orthopedic surgery, Trauma surgery and Neurosurgery.
-It is part of the first health cluster in the city of Riyadh, and currently employs 9,200 healthcare personnel.
 The hospital has a high patient turnover, both outpatient and inpatient, and conducted over 20,000 surgical procedures in 2019 alone.

 KSMC is also one of the largest medical education, training and research centers in Saudi Arabia, with postgraduate residency and specialist training programs in medicine and surgical subspecialties as well as multiple medical school affiliations.

 The medical complex itself houses the General Hospital, as well as the Pediatric Hospital, Maternity Hospital, Dental Center and the King Fahad Charity Kidney Center.
 KSMC's core competencies are Emergency Care, Trauma, Orthopedics, Burn Care, Bariatric Surgery, Dental Care and Critical Care.